 Fees will be charged according to the number of students booked with a minimum charge of 12 and if numbers are greater the 12 then a minimum charge of 16.

 For further pricing inquiries please contact Sea Kayak Australia

 A booking is confirmed once a deposit of 30% of the total fee is received with the balance due at the completion of the expedition trip.

 For a full or half day tour the total fee must be paid before the commencement of the tour.

 If a deposit is not received four months prior to an expedition departure it will be assumed that the booking has been cancelled.
 For day trips if the total fee is not received 2 weeks prior to the day of departure it will be assumed that the booking has been cancelled.

 Kayak Hire is from Abbotsford - Yarra River (all year round).
 We supply a trolley and are located just 300m from the water.
-We are open every day in summer.
-Forecast is for 31C and 32C on the weekend.
+We are open every day in autumn.
 Call before hand to make sure kayaks are available and make a booking Hire